Our work is changing the face of SRM research

 Our approach to capacity-building around SRM was commended in a Nature editorial published in May 2021.
 The editors of Nature described the work of Degrees/SRMGI as a “model for how to promote [international] collaboration”.

-DECIMALS: the trillion dollar project (sort of)
+The DMF: the trillion dollar project (sort of)